cb-42/AnNOTEator/README.md

 ## Source data
 This project used The Expanded Groove MIDI Dataset (E-GMD) for model development.
 E-GMD Dataset is a large dataset of human drum performances, with audio recordings annotated in MIDI.
 E-GMD contains 444 hours of audio from 43 drum kits and is an order of magnitude larger than similar datasets.
 It is also the first human-performed drum transcription dataset with annotations of velocity.

+The dataset has a size of 131Gb which is too big to be sotre on Github, we have included a small sample of the dataset in the dataset folder.
+You can try to use the data_preparation script (or the data_preparation notebook) to process the provided dataset, so you can get a better understanding of the data structure.

 The E-GMD dataset was developed by a group of Google Researchers.
-For more information about the dataset, please visit their site: [The Expanded Groove MIDI Dataset](https://magenta.tensorflow.org/datasets/e-gmd).
+For more information about the dataset or access to the full dataset, please visit their site: [The Expanded Groove MIDI Dataset](https://magenta.tensorflow.org/datasets/e-gmd).

 ## How were the data processed for model training?
 <img src="img/data_preparation.jpg" alt="Data Processing Diagram" width="740">